Eylon Almog

-Eylon Haim Almog (or Eilon, אילון אלמוג; born 8 January 1999) is an Israeli professional footballer who plays as a Forward for Israeli Premier League club Maccabi Tel Aviv.
+Eylon Haim Almog (or Eilon, אילון אלמוג; born 8 January 1999) is an Israeli professional footballer who plays as an forward for Israeli Premier League club Hapoel Be'er Sheva.

 Early life

 Almog was born and raised in Ness Ziona, Israel, to a Jewish family.

 Club career

 Almog started his senior career with Israeli Premier League club Maccabi Tel Aviv.
 After that, he played for Israeli side Beitar Tel Aviv Bat Yam.
 In 2019, he signed for Hapoel Hadera in the Israeli Premier League, where he made nineteen appearances and scored four goals.